 In this podcast discussion with Sam Mitcham, you’ll learn how Sam, though in the early stages of building a successful accounting firm, demonstrated energy and enthusiasm in winning the 200 clients she already has, despite only setting the business up a couple of years ago.
 Discover her methodology of appealing to and attracting younger business owners.

-Why not join Sam and I on this humanisethenumbers.online podcast discussion, or go to your favourite podcast platform and locate it there, and you'll hear Sam share her insights into the use of social media and marketing, as well as a number of other profoundly powerful insights on how to grow and, at times, hold back from growth when it really matters.
+Why not join Sam and I on this humanisethenumbers.online podcast discussion to hear her share her insights into the use of social media and marketing, as well as a number of other profoundly powerful insights on how to grow and, at times, hold back from growth when it really matters.
 I hope you enjoy this podcast with Sam as much as I did.

 I have an amazing community.
 I literally am not scared of anything that a client could come up with.

 I still have panic moments, because we all have limitations and sometimes a client will come to me with an industry I've never dealt with before and I'll think 'Oh no!
 What have I done?
 What have I taken on?'